Venus Williams: 2023: 30th year on the WTA Tour, ongoing struggle with injuries

-2024–2025: Multiple wildcards
+2024–2026: Multiple wildcards, losing streak

 Despite her injury-plagued season in 2023, Williams announced her intention to return to action in March 2024.
 While her injuries forced her to miss the Australian summer hardcourt swing, she said her target was to participate in the US hardcourt tournaments in Indian Wells and Miami.
 She lost in the first round of both tournaments to Nao Hibino and Diana Shnaider respectively.

 In 2025, Williams again received a main-draw wildcard for Indian Wells, but she turned it down.
 While attending the Met Gala in May 2025, Williams denied that she has retired, and she said that she will return to the court "when the time feels right".
-In July, Williams accepted a wildcard for the 2025 Washington Open, beating Peyton Stearns in the first round.
+In July, Williams accepted a wildcard entry for the 2025 Washington Open, beating Peyton Stearns in the first round.
 She also reached the doubles quarterfinal with Hailey Baptiste.

+Williams then lost in the first round at 2025 Cincinnati Open to Jessica Bouzas Maneiro and at 2025 US Open to Karolína Muchová.
+She also lost in the opening round in mixed doubles with Reilly Opelka, but she managed to reach her first Grand Slam quarterfinal since 2017 in women's doubles alongside Leylah Fernandez, at which point they were eliminated by top seeds Kateřina Siniaková and Taylor Townsend.

+In 2026, Williams received a wildcard to the Auckland Open, but was eliminated in the first round by Magda Linette.
+The following week, she was a wildcard entry at the Hobart International, where she was eliminated in straight sets by Tatjana Maria in the first round.
+Their combined ages, 84, set a record for the highest combined age of a match in the history of the WTA Tour.
+She then received another wildcard, this time to the Australian Open, where she was eliminated in the first round by Olga Danilović.
+Williams received a wildcard entry into the main-draw at the 2026 Madrid Open, losing to Kaitlin Quevedo in the first round to become the first former world No. 1 to be defeated in 10 successive singles matches since the rankings were first published in 1975.
+At the same tournament, she teamed up with Katie Boulter in the doubles and the wildcard pairing overcame Jiang Xinyu and Xu Yifan, before losing to seventh seeds Sofia Kenin and Hsieh Su-wei in the second round.